-SUSTOL was the subject of a recently completed, multi-center, placebo-controlled, Phase 3 clinical study in patients receiving HEC regimens known as MAGIC.
-The MAGIC study evaluated the efficacy and safety of SUSTOL as part of a three-drug regimen with the intravenous ("IV") NK1 receptor antagonist fosaprepitant and the corticosteroid dexamethasone.
-The MAGIC study, which was conducted entirely in the U.S. using the 2011 ASCO guidelines for classification of emetogenic potential, is the only Phase 3 CINV prophylaxis study in a HEC population performed to date to use the currently recommended, standard-of-care, three-drug regimen as a comparator: a 5-HT3 receptor antagonist, fosaprepitant, and dexamethasone.
+SUSTOL was the subject of a multi-center, placebo-controlled, Phase 3 clinical study in patients receiving HEC regimens.
+This study, known as the MAGIC study, evaluated the efficacy and safety of SUSTOL as part of a three-drug regimen with the intravenous ("IV") NK_1 receptor antagonist fosaprepitant and the corticosteroid dexamethasone.
+The MAGIC study, which was conducted entirely in the U.S. using the 2011 ASCO CINV Guidelines for classification of emetogenic potential, is the only Phase 3 CINV prophylaxis study in a HEC population performed to date to use the currently recommended, standard-of-care, three-drug regimen as a comparator: a 5-HT $3$ receptor antagonist, fosaprepitant, and dexamethasone.
 The study's primary endpoint was achieved.
 Specifically, the percentage of patients who achieved a Complete Response in the delayed phase was significantly higher in the SUSTOL arm compared with the comparator arm (p=0.014).
 Adverse events reported in the study were generally mild to moderate in severity and of short duration, with the most common being injection site reactions.
 SUSTOL is not currently approved by the FDA or any other regulatory authority.
-We resubmitted our NDA for SUSTOL to the FDA in July 2015.
-The FDA has assigned a PDUFA goal date of January 17, 2016.